Skip to site content Skip to main menu

 This page tells you about the Fairer Scotland Duty.

-The Fairer Scotland Duty places a legal responsibility on particular public bodies in Scotland to actively consider how they can reduce inequalities of outcome caused by socioeconomic disadvantage.
-This duty falls on the Authority and applies to strategic decisions.
+The Fairer Scotland Duty places a legal responsibility on the Authority to actively consider how it can reduce inequalities of outcome caused by socio-economic disadvantage.

-The Fairer Scotland Duty is set out under Part 1 of the Equality Act 2010 (as the ‘public sector duty regarding socio-economic inequalities’).
-Commonly it has been called ‘the socio-economic duty’, but the proper term is the Fairer Scotland Duty.
+The Fairer Scotland Duty is set out under Part 1 of the Equality Act 2010, as the ‘public sector duty regarding socio-economic inequalities’.
+It came into force in April 2018.
+It aims to tackle the effects of the inequalities described above.

 The Regulator for the Fairer Scotland Duty is the Equality and Human Rights Commission (EHRC); this body is involved in monitoring and developing best practice.